Moving sum procedure for change point detection under piecewise linearity: Introduction

-In the literature, \cite{baranowski2019} propose the narrowest-over-threshold (NOT) methodology, which identifies local sections of the data that contain features (i.e.,\ slope or intercept changes) using contrast functions tailored for detecting the particular changes of interest.
-The CPOP methodology of \cite{fearnhead2019} finds the best piecewise linear and continuous fit to data by minimizing a cost function with a penalty on the number of slope changes. \cite{maeng2019detecting} suggest a data segmentation methodology that learns a sparse representation of the data via wavelets. \cite{yu2022localising} investigate the problem of localizing change points in piecewise polynomials of general degrees via minimizing an $\ell_0$-penalized cost function.
-We also mention the literature on piecewise polynomial regression with knots at fixed \citep{green1993nonparametric} or unfixed \citep{mammen1997locally, tibshirani2014, guntuboyina2020adaptive} locations, where typically, the aim is to control the $\ell_2$-risk of the estimated signal.
+There are several methods for detecting the changes under piecewise linearity, which, as in the case of the canonical mean change point problem \citep{cho2021}, are categorized into those based on the application of localized testing, and those based on global optimization of an objective function.
+In the first category, \cite{baranowski2019} proposed the narrowest-over-threshold (NOT) methodology, which, as a variant of the wild binary segmentation \citep{fryzlewicz2014}, identifies local sections of the data that contain features (i.e.,\ slope or intercept changes) using contrast functions tailored for detecting the particular changes of interest. \cite{maeng2019detecting} found a sparse representation of the data via wavelets constructed for well-capturing piecewise linear signals, extending the approach of \cite{fryzlewicz2018tail}. \cite{anastasiou2022detecting} suggested localizing change points by iteratively expanding the local intervals under inspection.
+Methods based on minimizing $\ell_0$-penalized cost functions belong to the second category, which includes the CPOP methodology \citep{fearnhead2019}, where the dynamic programming popularly adopted for the mean change point detection problems \citep{jackson2005algorithm, killick2012optimal}, is also employed to find the best piecewise linear and continuous fit to the data. \cite{yu2022localising} provide theoretical investigation into such an estimator for the problem of localizing change points in piecewise polynomials of general degrees.
+In addition, we mention the literature on piecewise polynomial regression or spline smoothing with the knots at fixed \citep{green1993nonparametric} or unfixed \citep{mammen1997locally, tibshirani2014, guntuboyina2020adaptive, spiriti2013knot} locations where typically, the aim is to control the $\ell_2$-risk of the estimated signal.
+The problem of real-time monitoring of changes in streaming settings has also received attention \citep{wu2015online, wen2018multiple, xu2023online}, but our primary focus lies in {\it offline} data segmentation.